 Up until 2020/21, allocations earnt in a year were paid for a four year period.
 From 2020/21 onwards, only a single year was paid plus some 'legacy payments' as shown in the diagram above.
-For example in 2021/22, an allocation of £0.4m was earnt for 21/22, plus legacy payments for previous years.
+For example in 2021/22, an allocation of £0.2m was earnt for 21/22, plus legacy payments for previous years.
 Amounts for 2022/23 onwards have been forecast based on Revenue Support Grant (RSG) share.
 The colours shown below correspond to the same colours shown in the table above.
+The Council receives 80% of the average national council tax (1,898) for each property growth over the baseline, this equates to £1,518 per property.